inkyblackness/ss-specs/archives/mapInformation.md

 As a result, a level can use only up to 64 textures for walls, whereas the first 32 can be used for floor/ceiling as well.

 > The engine caches these textures when reloading a savegame with the same level.
+> The 'texture' index for space is 0x00CD, the observation grating has 0x00B1 (ceiling on groves and bridge)

 ### Map notes